 In fact, the CDC says the problem has reached epidemic proportions.
 There isn’t a single section of society that prescription drug abuse hasn’t touched.
 Most people know at least one person who has battled an addiction to prescription drugs.

-An Epidemic, Prescription Drug Abuse
+An Epidemic of Prescription Drug Abuse

 The prescriptions were supplied by certified medical doctors and distributed from a legitimate pharmacy.
-What makes this whole story extremely scary is that these individuals are not a bunch of anomalies.
+What makes this whole story incredibly scary is that these individuals are not a bunch of anomalies.
 According to recent statistics, a person dies about every 20 minutes from painkillers.

-Every single day, about 100 people die from overdoing on narcotic painkillers.
+Every single day, about 100 people die from overdosing on narcotic painkillers.
 Since 1990, the number of people who die every year from prescription painkillers has tripled.
 Today, there are millions of individuals who are addicted to prescription painkillers.

 In 2010, surveys revealed over 12 million individuals who reported using painkillers that weren’t prescribed to them.
-Put simply, these individuals abused powerful narcotics because of the pleasurable feelings associated with them.
+Put simply; these people abused powerful narcotics because of the pleasurable feelings associated with them.
 In 2009, about 37,500 individuals died from a drug overdose.
 This number surpasses the number of people killed by automobile accidents, which is a scary fact for many experts.
 The federal government has said that prescription drug abuse is an issue of epidemic proportions, and it has prompted the government to create a combat plan.

 What is Being Done About It?

 It was only a matter of time before something had to be done.
 The government plan was created by Obama, and it aims to increase state-based monitoring of prescription drugs.
 It requires physicians to obtain additional education, which is based around the safe prescribing of opioid medications.
-The plan also aims to reduce the number of pill mills while greatly reducing a practice known as doctor shopping.
-The approach is quite different from the one taken by law enforcement agencies.
+The plan also aims to reduce the number of pill mills while significantly reducing a practice known as doctor shopping.
+The approach is entirely different from the one taken by law enforcement agencies.
 Everyone shares some amount of responsibility for protecting individuals from the grasps of addiction.

 One of the biggest problems is that most people believe prescription drugs are much safer than illicit drugs, such as heroin or cocaine.
 People seem to think prescription drugs are safer because they’re prescribed by a qualified physician.
-Most people believe illicit drugs purchased off of the street are far more dangerous, and it’s this belief that can quickly lead to a fatal overdose.
+Most people believe illegal drugs purchased off of the street are far more dangerous, and it’s this belief that can quickly lead to a fatal overdose.
 The biggest challenge faced by those who want change is reducing the distribution of harmful prescription drugs.